 - Take a piece of foil and tent the baking pan.
 This means folding the foil in half and placing it over the baking pan.
 This prevents the top of the custard from burning.

-- Bake the blancmange brûlée for about 45 minutes to 1 hour.
+- Bake brûlée for about 45 minutes to 1 hour.
 To check for proper cooking, jiggle one of the ramekins.
 It is finished when there is only a slight jiggle in the center.
 If it jiggles like Jell-O it is not finished.

 - Carefully remove baking pan from oven when finished baking.
 Remove ramekins from water bath immediately.
 Let ramekins cool on the counter for an hour.
 Then refrigerate for at least 2 hours.